This is a comprehensive overview of cloud identity and access management.

 The Principle of Least Privilege

-The principle of least privilege (PoLP) is the concept of granting access to only the resources that are absolutely necessary to do the assigned tasks.
-And within this access only granting the permissions that are necessary.
+The principle of least privilege (PoLP) is the concept of granting access to only the resources that are necessary to do the assigned tasks.
+And within this access only granting the necessary permissions.

 4 Tips to implement the principle of least privilege